scriptin/scriptin.github.io/_posts/2013-05-08-vagrant-chef-intro.md

 end
 {% endhighlight %}

-- Line 3 tells Vagrant to use Chef solo as a provisioner.
+- Line 3: Tell Vagrant to use Chef solo as a provisioner.
-- Line 4 specifies a relative path to directory with cookbooks.
+- Line 4: Specifies a relative path to directory with cookbooks.
 This you can change as you will.
-- Lines 5-7 add recipes to run list - if a recipe is not explicitly added here (or included by other recipe) it will not be executed.
+- Lines 5-7: Add recipes to run list.
+If a recipe is not explicitly added here (or included by other recipe) it will not be executed.
 Names of recipes here are usually the same as name of a cookbook (and it's directory name).
 Examples: `apache2`, `php`, etc.

 **Terminology**:

 - **[Cookbook][]** - unit of configuration in Chef.
 Each cookbook defines a scenario and contains all of the components that are required to support that scenario.
-Cookbooks contain recipes (one or more) as well as other things.
-Examples: Arache installation cookbook, MySQL installation cookbook, [ifconfig](http://en.wikipedia.org/wiki/Ifconfig) configuration cookbook, etc.
+Cookbooks contain recipes (one or more) as well as other things which are out of scope of this post.
+Examples: [Apache](http://community.opscode.com/cookbooks/apache2), [MySQL](http://community.opscode.com/cookbooks/mysql), [iptables](http://community.opscode.com/cookbooks/iptables), etc.
 - **[Recipe][]** - fundamental configuration element which defines an algorithm of how to configure some part of a system.
-Recipes may include each other.
+Recipes may execute another recipes.

 [Cookbook]: http://docs.opscode.com/essentials_cookbooks.html
 [Recipe]: http://docs.opscode.com/essentials_cookbook_recipes.html

 ### Step 2: Get recipes

-Chef community provides you with [lots of ready to use cookbooks][Chef community cookbooks].
+Chef community provides you with [lots of premade cookbooks][Chef community cookbooks].
 In case you need to install some popular software package, you'd first look there. **Note**: not all cookbooks work with Chef solo, and sometimes the only way to know that for sure is to try.

 It's important that you download cookbooks and keep them in you repository together with `Vagrantfile`.
-This ensures that nothing will break when you'll use this repository a year later.
+This gives you some guarantees that your project will not break when you'll try to build it a long time after you created it, because cookbooks are likely to change over time.

 [Chef community cookbooks]: http://community.opscode.com/cookbooks